StructifyAI/structify/docs/source/python_client/datasets.rst

 .. code-block:: python

         from structifyai import Structify
-        client = Structify()

         schema = {
             "name": "employees",
-            "description": "Create a dataset named 'employees' that tells me about their job and education history.", "tables": [
+            "description": "A dataset named 'employees' that tells me about their job and education history.", "tables": [
                 {
                     "name": "jobs",